lawnchairsociety/LD46/README.md

 4. Win/Loss scenarios
     - There is no winning state in this game. myBUDDY is strictly a digital pet that you have to protect.
 Losing is basically just letting myBUDDY die.
 If myBuddy dies, you will be given a menu to create a new myBUDDY and the game starts over.
 5. Achievements (if time allows) [Ideas for names?]
+    - Health over 9000 ("OVER NINE THOUSAND!!1!")
+    - 1 Virus Cleaned
+    - 1 Worm Cleaned
+    - 1 Spam Email Stopped
+    - 1 Malware Removed
+    - 1 Hacker Thwarted
+    - 1 Crypto Miner Repurposed
     - 128 Viruses Cleaned
     - 128 Worms Cleaned
     - 128 Spam Emails Stopped
     - 128 Malware Removed
     - 128 Hackers Thwarted
-    - 128 Tracking Cookies Removed
+    - ~~128 Tracking Cookies Removed~~
     - 128 Crypto Miners Repurposed
-    - 128 Auditors Appeased
+    - ~~128 Auditors Appeased~~
-    - 128 Compliance Checks Passed
+    - ~~128 Compliance Checks Passed~~
     - Save data tampered with ("You hacker, you!")

 ## TODO List
-- [ ] Game flow/layout (menus/options/controls/etc)
+- [x] Game flow/layout (menus/options/controls/etc)
-- [ ] Do we want cutscenes for collecting a new power-up?
+- [x] Do we want cutscenes for collecting a new power-up?
+(No)
 - [x] Do we want bosses?
 (No. this is just a Tamagotchi)
-- [ ] Flesh out enemy types (What do they do?
+- [x] Flesh out enemy types (What do they do?
 What are their attacks/special powers?)
-- [ ] Flesh out power-ups (What do they do?
+- [x] Flesh out power-ups (What do they do?
 What do they look like?
 Do they add to the overall power of myBUDDY or are they ephemeral?)
 - [x] Art and animations for myBUDDY (IDLE/WALK/THINK)
-- [ ] Art and animations for each enemy and power-up
+- [ ] Art and animations for each enemy
-- [ ] Art for Achievements
+- [ ] Art and animations for each power-up
+- [x] Art for Achievements (No art...just an Achievements window from the menu with the list of ones collected... "???" for any not collected)
 - [ ] Sound effects for myBUDDY
 - [ ] Sound effects for enemy
 - [ ] Sound effects for power-ups
-- [ ] Sound effects for achievements (OPTIONAL)
+- [x] Sound effects for achievements (No)

 ## Installation
 TODO: Describe the installation process (Windows/Mac/Linux)